mlabs-haskell/ytxp-lib/ytxp-plutarch/examples/direct-offer/doc/transaction-families/creating.md

 ### Staking Events

-The withdrawal of this staking validator.
+The withdrawal from this staking validator.

 ### Validity Range